 Paragraph

 Objective 1-2

 Scope 3-6

-Definitions 7-8
+Definitions.
+7-8

 Binding Arrangement 8

 Joint Arrangements (see paragraphs AG2-AG33) 9-22

 Joint Control 12-18

 Types of Joint Arrangement 19-22

 Financial Statements of Parties to a Joint Arrangement 23-28

 Joint Operations 23-26

 Joint Ventures 27-28

 Separate Financial Statements 29-30

 Transitional Provisions 31-41

-Joint Ventures - Transition from Proportionate Consolidation to the Equity
+Joint Ventures-Transition from Proportionate Consolidation to the Equity Method 32-36

-Method 32-36

-Joint Operations-Transition from the Equity Method to Accounting for Assets and
+Joint Operations-Transition from the Equity Method to Accounting for Assets and Liabilities 37-40

-Liabilities 37-40

 Transitional Provisions in an Entity's Separate Financial Statements 41

+Accounting for acquisitions of interest in joint operations 41A

-Effective Date 42-43
+Effective Date.
+42-43

 Withdrawal and Replacement of MPSAS 8 44

 Appendix A: Application Guidance

 Appendix B: Amendments to Other MPSASs

 Illustrative Examples

 Comparison with IPSAS 37

 Malaysian Public Sector Accounting Standard (MPSAS) 37, Joint Arrangements, is set out in paragraphs 1-44.
 All the paragraphs have equal authority.
-MPSAS 37 should be read in the context of its objective and the Preface to Malaysian Public Sector Accounting Standards.
+MPSAS 37, Joint Arrangements, should be read in the context of its objective and the Preface to Malaysian Public Sector Accounting Standards.
 MPSAS 3, Accounting Policies, Changes in Accounting Estimates and Errors, provides a basis for selecting and applying accounting policies in the absence of explicit guidance.